openvinotoolkit/openvino/docs/MO_DG/prepare_model/Additional_Optimizations.md

    In this case, information about mean/scale values should be provided to the Model Optimizer to embed it to the generated IR.
 Model Optimizer provides command-line parameters to specify the values: *`--mean_values`*, *`--scale_values`*, *`--scale`*.
-Using these parameters, Model Optimizer embeds the corresponding preprocessing block for mean-value normalization of the input data and optimizes this block so that the preprocessing takes a little time for inference.
+Using these parameters, Model Optimizer embeds the corresponding preprocessing block for mean-value normalization of the input data and optimizes this block so that the preprocessing takes negligible time for inference.

 For example, the following command runs the Model Optimizer for the PaddlePaddle UNet model and applies mean-scale normalization to the input data: